China in Context: Can China match America’s soft power?

 Zuri Linetsky

-Zuri is a research fellow at the Eurasia Group Foundation’s Independent America project.
+Zuri is a research fellow with the Independent America project at the Institute for Global Affairs.

 More from Zuri

-This post is part of Independent America, a research project led out by EGF senior fellow Mark Hannah, which seeks to explore how U.S. foreign policy could better be tailored to new global realities and to the preferences of American voters.
+This post is part of Independent America, a research project led out by IGA senior fellow Mark Hannah, which seeks to explore how US foreign policy could better be tailored to new global realities and to the preferences of American voters.